Wechsler Individual Achievement Test (WIAT)

 One of the major advantages of using a WIAT is that it can be used in combination with a WISC-IV assessment and the computer scoring program derives predicted scored in achievement areas, based on an individual’s IQ.
 If the predicted score is much higher than the actual score in an achievement area, there is often a problem associated with these skills.
 Psychologists are then able to identify specific learning disabilities or difficulties in a certain area.
 There are many other good reasons to conduct psychological assessment.

-If you would like you child assessed with a WIAT, it is best to have it done by a qualified educational psychologist, who has experience with the school environment.
+If you would like your child assessed with a WIAT, it is best to have it done by a qualified educational psychologist, who has experience with the school environment.
 While other psychologists are qualified to use this assessment tool, only psychologists with working knowledge of a school environment are able to make appropriate teaching accommodations and recommendations for the best educational outcomes.

 School Psychology Services offers the WIAT assessment as part of a full educational assessment.
+You could also go to online dyslexia courses for teachers to help other kids as well.

 - Harcourt Assessment Company